Find out what Brexit could mean for the markets and how a hard or a soft exit from the EU could affect traders.

-On the flipside, European markets are looking at risk, with the FTSE 100, DAX and CAC three such examples.
+European markets are looking increasingly at risk, with today’s global market sell-off starting in the US, yet potentially impacting the FTSE 100, DAX and CAC more in the medium term.

 The FTSE 100 has been losing ground of late, dented by a strengthening pound, as markets react to the improving hopes of a Brexit deal.
 Despite traders expecting FTSE strength in the case that there is a deal, it is worthwhile casting our minds back to the EU referendum itself where the sharp decline in sterling actually drove the FTSE higher, much to the dismay of many.
 Thus any deal with the EU is likely to prove a drag for the FTSE 100 via a jump in the pound.